tf0rs/forta-changenow-funding-agent/README.md

   - Metadata includes the amount funded, and the receiving address

 - FUNDING-CHANGENOW-LOW-AMOUNT
-  - Fired when a transaction from the ChangeNow hot wallet is over a certain threshold
+  - Fired when a transaction from the ChangeNow hot wallet is under a certain threshold
   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata includes the threshold for this agent, the amount funded, and the receiving address